 When is grafting mainly used?

-Grafting is useful when you want to change or add varieties in your garden without changing trees.
-We love this example of a tree that’s been grafted to include 250 apple varieties.
+Grafting is useful when you want to change or add fruit types in your garden without changing trees.
+We adore this grafted tree that showcases 250 apple varieties.

-Most importantly, it’s the cheapest and easiest way to grow your own fruit tree from scratch so you never have to buy a tree from a nursery again!
+Best of all, it’s a cheap and easy way to grow your own fruit tree from scratch so you never have to buy a tree from a nursery again!

 Want to see a couple of practical ways to put it into action?
 Sometimes you have to “see it to do it”, so here are some practical examples.